oxenran/MonAmi/README.md

 - [Become an Assistant](https://youtu.be/cktXviTLBeY)

 # API
 Django Rest Framework was chosen because of it is powerful and flexible.
 The Monami API is RESTful and implements **Token Authorization**.
-The token is passed into the headers of the request.
+The token is passed into the headers of the request and is used to ensure that the user has the correct permissions to perform tasks and get data.
 ## Endpoints
 ### _/users/_
 ### _/assistants/_